 A REVOLUTION IN RESEARCH COMMUNICATION

-Scientific and Scholarly Communication is in the midst of a system-wide disruption largely driven by the growing need and expanded ability to generate and disseminate large amounts of data, analyses, and outcomes.
-These changes have affected every aspect of scholarly activity and research across all domains and disciplines, with emerging forms of publication, evolving standards and expectations, and expanding ways of measuring and demonstrating success.
-This new ecosystem continues to develop within our scientific research infrastructure, demanding increasingly open and transparent processes and outcomes of scientific and scholarly activities; it also requires an ever-evolving communications skill set for researchers and knowledge workers that inhabit that ecosystem, in addition to their disciplinary expertise.
+The ecosystem of Scientific and Scholarly Communication continues to traverse a generational disruption, largely driven by the growing need and expanded ability to generate and disseminate large amounts of data, analyses, and outcomes.
+These changes affect every aspect of scholarly activity and research across all domains and disciplines, with emerging forms of publication, evolving standards and expectations, and expanding ways of measuring and demonstrating success.
+Our community and our goals continue to develop within our scientific research infrastructure, demanding increasingly open and transparent processes and outcomes of scientific and scholarly activities.
+Increasingly, an ever-evolving communications skill set is required for researchers and knowledge workers that inhabit that ecosystem, in addition to their disciplinary expertise.

 FSCI | ONLINE - THE PLATFORM AND THE INCUBATOR